Christmas time in Vienna - the most beautiful Christmas markets

 Travel organization for the Christmas season in Vienna:

-Arrival by plane, bus or train*.
-Lufthansa, Austrian Airlines and Swiss will follow Vienna.
+Compare and book flights here*.
+(Advertisement) Lufthansa, Austrian Airlines and Swiss fly to Vienna.
 It is also possible to travel to Vienna by train.
 Long-distance buses also go to Vienna.

 Accommodations during the Christmas season in Vienna:

-around the Spittelmarkt and the Christmas village *
+around the Spittelmarkt (and the Christmas Village)* (Advertisement)

 Vienna at Christmas time

-If your great Tips for the time after Christmas in Vienna you are looking for, you will find it here.
-There are also tips for other Christmas markets in the blog parade I love Christmas market from Janina.
-Or look at the blog parade Dhe most beautiful Christmas markets by Thomas Limberg over.
+If your great Tips for the time after Christmas in Vienna you're looking for, you'll find them here as well.
+Or check out the Blogparade Dhe most beautiful Christmas markets by Thomas Limberg over.

 Source: Christmas time in Vienna: Research on site at the invitation of Vienna Tourist Board.
 However, our opinion remains our own.